Kyle-Mensch/kylemensch/README.md

 # Howdy! 👋

 My name is Kyle Mensch.
-I'm a Visual Designer.
-I'm currently on the path to becoming a self-taught Front-end dev!
+Currently on the path to becoming a front-end developer.